This page describes how to upgrade an earlier Family Historian installation to Version 7, released in December 2020.

 Both full and upgrade versions of ƒh7 require the purchaser to register with a Family Historian account.
 This is used for subsequent activation of the product using an activation code that is e-mailed to you with a download link.

-Before you order, check that your current operating system is supported (Vista has been dropped from the list of supported environments, so you must be running Windows 10, 8.1, 8 or 7).
-If running on a Virtual Machine or in an emulated environment then Windows 7 or later is required.
-However, remember that only Windows 8 and later are receiving security updates, so any remaining users of Windows 7 should seriously consider upgrading their operating system as well.
+Before you order, check that your current operating system is supported (Vista and Windows 7 have been dropped from the list of supported environments, so you must be running Windows 11, 10, 8.1 or 8).
+If running on a Virtual Machine or in an emulated environment then Windows 8 or later is required.

 Backing Up Projects and Settings